 When I was on high-carb nutrition, three hours after a meal I started feeling hungry.
 I always had cravings for sweets.
-I had to exhaust myself on cardio to maintain a certain level of fitness.
+I had to exhaust myself with cardio workouts to maintain a certain level of fitness.

 In ketosis I never feel hungry because whenever my body has used the fat that I ate to create energy it switches to using my body fat for energy.
 Grehlin, which is the hunger regulating hormone, is not as active as in moderate to high-carb nutrition.

 To illustrate: one day last December I fasted for more than a day just to see how my body performs under such conditions.
-To be honest, in the evening I was feeling slightly hungry but it was something that I could ignore if I didn’t focus on the sensation.
+To be honest, in the evening I felt slightly hungry but it was something that I could ignore if I didn’t focus on the sensation.